laravel/nova-docs/4.0/upgrade.md

 ### Updating Configuration, Assets, and Translations

 Next, you should update your application's Nova configuration, assets, and translation files.
 To get started, you may run the following commands to update your assets and translations.

-In addition, we will generate a "Main" dashboard for your Nova installation:
+**You may wish to store a copy of your current translation file before running this command so you can easily port any custom translations back into the new file after running these commands.** In addition, we will generate a "Main" dashboard for your Nova installation:

 ```bash
 php artisan nova:dashboard Main